Community Services Volunteer

 As a Volunteer, you will be trained in how to best protect yourself from COVID-19 exposure and understand the impact of and steps to reduce stigma related to COVID-19.
 You may also have the opportunity to engage with your community on implementing or enhancing COVID-19 mitigation activities, such as COVID-19 prevention and risk reduction strategies including social distancing, hand washing, mask wearing, addressing myths and misconceptions related to these practices, and vaccine hesitancy.
 Activities will be tailored to address the COVID-19 circumstances in the communities where you will serve.

 Qualified candidates will have one or more of the following criteria:

-• Bachelor of Arts/Bachelor of Science in Social Work, Sociology, Human Development, Psychology, Counseling, or Community Development
+• Bachelor of Arts/Bachelor of Science degree in any business discipline;

 Required Language Skills

 During pre-service training, Volunteers will learn Tetun, the country's official language, and are expected to demonstrate intermediate proficiency after ten weeks of training.
 Tetun is not grammatically complex and utilizes the Latin alphabet, making it relatively easy for Volunteers to attain the required Intermediate-Mid proficiency.
 Many Volunteers go on to achieve an Advanced level with further experience at their site.
 In addition to Tetun, many Volunteers also choose to learn a local language or dialect spoken in their district.
 If you have a background in Portuguese or Spanish, you'll find that your knowledge of these languages can be advantageous in your Tetun studies, as many Tetun words have been incorporated from Portuguese.
 Many Timorese speak Bahasa Indonesian, which is another language some Volunteers learn.